 The key international trade objectives of the division are to expand export opportunities, provide members with information on foreign markets so they can compete effectively in the world marketplace, and ensure that foreign markets are open to members' products.
+The HRAI Manufacturers Board of Directors have endorsed the following International Strategy, see PDF.

 International Trade and Relations